Learning Outcomes

 // the following are equivalent and both involve a hashtable lookup:

-Note that when we declare an object with the const keyword as above, it is only weakly immutable.
+Note that when we declare an object with the const keyword as above, it is only weakly immutableA property of const-declared objects in JavaScript, where the variable reference is immutable, but the object’s properties can still be changed. .
 This means that we cannot reassign myObj to refer to a different object, however, we can change the properties inside myObj.
 Thus, the myObj variable is constant/immutable, but the object created by the declaration is mutable.
 So, after making the above const declaration, if we try the following reassignment of myObj we receive an error:

 myObj = {